Leaf clustering using circular densities: CCD data as circular densities

 Apart from representing each leaf as a circular density, we can plot the actual leaves by considering that the pairs $(x_{ij},c_iy_{i,j})$ in \eqref{eq:ft1} or $(x_{ij}^*,c_iy_{i,j})$ in \eqref{eq:ft2}, for $j=1,\ldots,n_i$ and $i=1,\ldots,n$, are points in polar coordinates where the abscissa corresponds to the angle and the ordinate to the radius or resultant length.
 We can then transform the polar coordinates to Cartesian coordinates by doing $u_{ij}=c_iy_{ij}\cos(x_{ij})$ and $v_{ij}=c_iy_{ij}\sin(x_{ij})$ and plot the pairs $(u_{ij},v_{ij})$ for $j=1,\ldots,n_i$ and $i=1,\ldots,n$.

 In Figure \ref{fig:leaves01} we show the three leaves of FRS type.
 In the top line we show the original orientation \eqref{eq:ft1}, where leaves FRS.003 and FRS.001 (first and third) have a horizontal orientation, whereas leaf FRS.016 appears in diagonal.
-After implementing our rotation correction \eqref{eq:ft2}, shown in the second row, all three leaves are facing towards the west.
-Finally, Figure \ref{fig:leaves1a} presents all ten leaves after normalisation, scale and rotation corrections.
+After implementing our mean rotation correction \eqref{eq:ft2}, shown in the second row, all three leaves are facing towards the west.
+The center of each leaf, from where the CCD is measur, is the origin represented with a dot in the plot.
+Finally, Figure \ref{fig:leaves1a} presents all ten leaves after normalisation, scale and mean rotation corrections.